mgbukov/RL_disentangle/README.md

 ### 3. How to Use?
 ***
 1. Clone the repo
-2. Create new Conda (or Python) envionment & install packages from **requirements.txt** using:
+2. Create Conda environment with dependent packages using `conda env create -f environment.yaml`
-`conda install --yes --file requirements.txt`
 3. Check the demo script in `scripts/sample.py` and the Interative Notebook `demo.ipynb`

 Essentially you must instantiate the RL environment, load the agent and then